FabienD0/E-Commerce-Project/README.md

 React was used for the front end.
 Node.js and MongoDB for the back end.

-We created a modern and mobile-friendly design.
-In order to avoid unnecessary requests to the backend, UseReducer is used.
+We created a modern and mobile-friendly design and in order to avoid unnecessary requests to the backend, we used UseReducer.

 ![](https://github.com/FabienD0/E-Commerce-Project/blob/master/client/public/images/ezgif-1-5fb55e88cf.gif)